 Precisely for all the reasons we have been describing, infographics have a great potential to go viral.
 People love sharing them on social networks.
 On Twitter, the most infographically pro-active network, tweets with infographic material achieve a percentage of re-tweets 800% higher than tweets that are simply text.

 7. Infographics increase visits to your website

-> An infographic linked to your website will, due to its attracting, interesting and persuasive content, increase visits to your website.
+An infographic linked to your website will, due to its attracting, interesting and persuasive content, increase visits to your website.
 It will stimulate clicks and shares.
-A high quality infographic is a great home page on any website.
+Hence, a high quality infographic is a good gateway on any website.

-> 8. Infographics improve memory
+8. Infographics improve memory

 Concepts are easier to remember if they are presented as images rather than words.
 This is called the “Visual Superiority Effect” and has been scientifically proven since Allan Paivio, Professor of Psychology at the University of Western Ontario, began his studies in the seventies.
 The fact is that people tend to only remember 20% of what they read, but up to 80% of what they see.
 Infographics take advantage of the visual superiority effect to ensure that information is transmitted much more memorably.